Top 5 This Week

 5. Lenexa and Prairie Village — Johnson County Alternatives

-Johnson County’s other notable communities provide alternatives to Overland Park’s scale and price point.
+Johnson County’s other notable suburbs provide alternatives to Overland Park’s scale and price point.
 Prairie Village, the most densely developed and most walkable Johnson County suburb, preserves a mid-century commercial district at the intersection of Mission Road and 75th Street that has been revitalized with independent restaurants and retail while maintaining the compact neighborhood character of its 1940s–1950s development era.
 Lenexa, to the west, has developed a city-center district around the Black Hoof Park area that provides a suburban downtown feel at slightly lower prices than Overland Park.
-Both communities benefit from Johnson County’s nationally competitive school districts and the metro’s full range of amenities at Kansas-level costs.
+Both benefit from Johnson County’s nationally competitive school districts and the metro’s full range of services at Kansas-level costs.

 Frequently Asked Questions